dema-trading-ai/docs/docs/getting_started/backtesting/arguments.md

                             Select specific strategy.

 ```
-When backtesting your created strategy you can make use of the arguments listed above.
+When backtesting, you can make use of the arguments listed above.
 To run the engine using these
 arguments, use ```docker-compose run``` instead of ```docker-compose up```.
 The command will then look like
 this:
 ```